David Charles (physician): Research

-Charles' research is primarily focused on movement disorders including Parkinson's disease, cervical dystonia, tremor, spasticity, and neurotoxin injections.
+Charles's research is primarily focused on movement disorders including Parkinson's disease, cervical dystonia, tremor, spasticity, and neurotoxin injections.
+Charles has led clinical research investigating deep brain stimulation in people with early-stage Parkinson's disease.

-One of his focuses within movement disorders, particularly with Parkinson's disease, has been Deep Brain Stimulation (DBS).
-An article in NeurologyToday interviewed him on "20 Years of Monumental Strides in Movement Disorders."
-In the interview, David Charles hailed that the United States approving DBS in 2016 for mid-stage Parkinson's disease was "one of the biggest advances" in DBS.
-He also states that DBS is a better alternative to medication, "the data are very clear that DBS plus medicine is superior to medicine alone in controlling symptoms and improving quality of life in mid- and advanced-stage disease," backing this up with his publication, "Subthalamic Nucleus Deep Brain Stimulation May Reduce Medication Costs in Early Stage Parkinson’s Disease."
+One focus of Charles's movement-disorders research has been deep brain stimulation (DBS) for Parkinson's disease.
+In a 2021 interview with Neurology Today, Charles described the 2016 United States approval of DBS for mid-stage Parkinson's disease as "one of the biggest advances" in the field.
+He stated that "the data are very clear that DBS plus medicine is superior to medicine alone in controlling symptoms and improving quality of life in mid- and advanced-stage disease."
+Charles was also a co-author of "Subthalamic Nucleus Deep Brain Stimulation May Reduce Medication Costs in Early Stage Parkinson's Disease."

-He has authored over 100 research publications and is currently the principal investigator in the only FDA approved clinical trial testing the efficacy of Deep Brain Stimulation in people with early stage Parkinson's disease.
+He has authored over 100 research publications and has served as principal investigator of a clinical trial investigating deep brain stimulation in people with early-stage Parkinson's disease.